marcoevang/camilladsp-setrate/README.md

 ## Final notes
 - This tool is useful if the audio player and *CamillaDSP* run on distinct computers.
 In case they run on the same computer, I recommend using the [alsa_cdsp](https://github.com/scripple/alsa_cdsp) plugin instead to get automatic samplerate switching (follow the link to the github page).
-- In this version the sample rate change process is driven by a finite-state machine whose diagram is provided under the *doc* folder.
+- Starting with version 2.0.0 the sample rate change process is driven by a finite-state machine whose diagram is provided under the *doc* folder.
 You can find tons of information about this technique on the Internet, just search for "finite-state machine".
+- Starting with version 2.1.0 the flags `--err`, `--warn`, `--user` and `--notice` have been removed as unnecessary.
+The `--loglevel` option can be used instead.

 - If your _CamillaDSP_ configuration is big, you may need to increase the size of the message buffer by updating the `BUFLEN` value in the `setrate.h` file.

 - ***camilladsp-setrate***  works with all released versions of CamillaDSP.
-- If the `--capture` flag is omitted, ***camilladsp-setrate*** dynamically replaces the value of the *samplerate* parameter set in the configuration file.
-If the value of the *capture_samplerate* parameter is also assigned in that file, if that value is different from the value of the audio stream being captured, and if resampling is not enabled, *CamillaDSP* detects a contradiction and reports a configuration error.
-Therefore, the value of the *capture_samplerate* parameter should not be set.
-  If, on the other hand, the `--capture` flag is used, ***camilladsp-setrate*** dynamically replaces the value of the *capture_samplerate* parameter, leaving the *samplerate* parameter unaffected.
-This is useful to achieve resampling at a fixed rate determined by the *samplerate* parameter.
-In this case, both the *capture_samplerate* and *samplerate* parameters must be specified and resampling must be enabled.
 - Comments in the source code will, hopefully, help to understand the what and the how.